-Each year the Matsui Center's Cal-in-Sacramento program sends approximately 30 Cal students to California’s capital for eight-week public service internships.
-Cal-in-Sacramento is the University of California’s largest — and one of the nation's most prestigious — campus-based public service internship programs.
-For more than four decades, hundreds of Cal students have gone to Sacramento under our auspices to garner first-hand experience in the most dynamic state capital in the country.
+Cal-in-Sacramento is one of the University of California’s largest and most prestigious campus-based public service internship programs.
+For the past five decades, hundreds of Cal students have gone to Sacramento under our auspices to gain first-hand experience in the most dynamic state capital in the country.
 Many of these students have gone on to careers in politics, government, and public service.